 2024 Wild & Scenic Art Exhibition

-The Wild & Scenic Film Festival, in collaboration with Nevada County Arts Council, invites artists to submit their artwork for possible inclusion at the 22nd annual Wild & Scenic Film Festival, February 15-19, 2024.
+The Wild & Scenic Film Festival, in collaboration with Nevada County Arts Council, invited artists to submit their artwork for possible inclusion at the 22nd annual Wild & Scenic Film Festival, February 15-19, 2024.

 Wild & Scenic uses environmental and adventure films to inspire activism, and we are seeking art submissions that do the same.
-Artists are encouraged to submit pieces that address a broad interpretation of the theme of “environment.”
+Artists were encouraged to submit pieces that address a broad interpretation of the theme of “environment.”
 The featured artwork enhances the immersive nature of the festival experience.

 “We are thrilled to continue bringing this incredible Art Exhibition to our community.
 Nevada City and Grass Valley are full of amazing artists, and we look forward to showcasing many of them and introducing non-locals to the art scene here,” says Festival Director Lívia Campos de Menezes.